tursodatabase/libsql/src/in-operator.md

       driving a loop, then skip this step entirely.

-  2. Check the LHS to see if it is a partial-NULL and if it is, jump ahead to step 4.
+  2. Check the LHS to see if it is a partial-NULL and if it is, jump ahead to step 5.

-  3. Do a binary search for the RHS using the LHS as a probe.
+  3. Do a binary search of the RHS using the LHS as a probe.
 If an exact match is found, return TRUE.

-  4. If we do not need to distingish between FALSE and NULL, then return FALSE.
+  4. If the RHS is non-NULL then return FALSE.

-  5. If the RHS is non-NULL then return FALSE.
+  5. If we do not need to distingish between FALSE and NULL, then return FALSE.

   6. For each row in the RHS, compare that row against the LHS and if the result is NULL, immediately return NULL.
 In the case of a scalar IN operator, we only need to look at the very first